dewinterjack/journey/toolbox/javascript/node/project-1-~-scriptool.md

 The stuff I was working on before has bloated my app.
 I'm going to have to restart.
 I'll keep the other work for later though.

+Using the code generators is not needed unless I'm building an API with a ton of methods.
+I can just comment normally and talk about it.